Govardhan Hill: Legends

-There are legends of Krishna’s saving the hill from a flood, dalliances with gopis (cow-herders)’, and interactions with demons and gods.
-Artwork has been created of the hill represented as a bull and a peacock, Krishna in a cave, the hill as a mountain of food, depicted in the floods brought on by Indra, and with the Yamuna River.
+There are legends of Krishna saving the hill from a flood, his dalliances with gopis (cow-herders), and his interactions with demons and gods.
+The hill is regarded as a manifestation of Krishna, and its groves, ponds, caves, and water tank (kund) are associated with events in Krishna's life.
+Krishna and his brother Balarama grazed cows on its slopes, and Radha and the gopis met him in its wooded groves.
+Artwork has been created representing the hill as a bull and a peacock, as a mountain of food, and in the floods brought on by Indra.
+It has also portrayed Krishna in a cave and the hill with the Yamuna River.

 Recent development

 In 2018, the Uttar Pradesh Chief Minister declared Govardhan as a pilgrimage centre along with Mathura, Baldev, Nandgaon, Radha Kund, and Gokul.
 The U.P.
 Government has also planned to rejuvenate Govardhan Parvat with Dvapara Yuga flora such as kadamb, karoli, tamal, pakkad, and tilkan.

+In March 2026, The President of India, Draupadi Murmu visited Danghati Temple in Govardhan and offered prayers.
+She also took the traditional Govardhan Parikrama during her visit.